jayedgari/Aethos_Ai/README.md

 # Aethos_Ai
-a bold attempt to create an artificial  God
+A bold attempt to create an Artificial  God